 Protest against substation going on for 800 days

-People protesting against the building of an electricity substation in Laois were accused of hijacking other residents according to councillor who says he would not ask questions about an alleged threat to water supplies it may pose.
+People protesting against the building of an electricity substation in Laois were accused of hijacking other residents according to a councillor who says he would not ask questions about an alleged threat to water supplies it may pose.

 Cllr Paschal McEvoy also insists he is not being 'populist' by supporting the €100 million substation at Coolnabacky when the issue was raised at the Portarlington Graiguecullen Municipal District.
 The project is planed by State-owned companies Eirgrid and ESB.